catchorg/Catch2/docs/contributing.md

 ### C++ standard version

-Catch2 currently targets C++14 as the minimum supported C++ version.
+Catch2 currently targets C++17 as the minimum supported C++ version.
 Features from higher language versions should be used only sparingly, when the benefits from using them outweigh the maintenance overhead.

-Example of good use of polyfilling features is our use of `conjunction`, where if available we use `std::conjunction` and otherwise provide our own implementation.
-The reason it is good is that the surface area for maintenance is quite small, and `std::conjunction` can directly use compiler built-ins, thus providing significant compilation benefits.

 Example of bad use of polyfilling features would be to keep around two sets of metaprogramming in the stringification implementation, once